Author: Patricia Delamonica Sampaio

-Tropilunch presentations are recorded weekly when possible and posted to TCD’s YouTube Channel.
 Tropilunch is a weekly seminar run by graduate students from the Tropical Conservation and Development (TCD) Program.
-It provides a forum for a range of discussions and presentations related to student and faculty work and research.
-Students are provided with an opportunity
+It provides a forum for discussions and presentations related to TCD student and faculty work and research.
+Students are provided an opportunity to present and discuss their research projects with peers and faculty.
+In addition, discussion sessions on

 Details